-- (I) Credit losses from financial instruments (continued) - (a) Policy applicable from 1 April 2018 (continued) - (ii) Significant increases in credit risk
+- (I) Credit losses from financial instruments (continued) - (ii) Significant increases in credit risk

 In assessing whether the credit risk of a financial instrument has increased significantly since initial recognition, the Company compares the risk of default occurring on the financial instrument assessed at the reporting date with that assessed at the date of initial recognition.
 In making this reassessment, the Company considers that a default event occurs when (i) the borrower is unlikely to pay its credit obligations to the Company in full, without recourse by the Company to actions such as realising security (if any is held); or (ii) the financial asset is 90 days past due.
 The Company considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort.